Languages of New Zealand: Immigrant languages

 New Zealand has immigrants from European, Asian and Pacific Island countries who have brought their languages with them.
-According to Ethnologue (As of 2017), the largest groups are Samoan (86,400), Hindi (66,300), Mandarin Chinese (52,300), French (49,100) and Yue Chinese (44,600).
+According to Ethnologue (As of 2017), the largest groups are Samoan (86,400), Hindi (66,300), Mandarin Chinese (52,300), French (49,100) and Cantonese (44,600).
 These minority foreign languages are concentrated in the main cities, particularly Auckland where recent immigrant groups have settled.
 In the 2018 census, 115,830 respondents who spoke at least one language did not include English as one of their spoken languages.

 The number and proportion of multilingual people (those who can speak two or more languages) has continued to increase since the 2001 census.
 In the 2018 census, the number of multilingual people was 946,275, or 20.6 percent of respondents who spoke at least one language.
 The highest proportions of multilingual speakers lived in the Auckland (30.9%) and Wellington (21.2%) regions.

 Statistics

-In the 2018 census, the following languages were reportedly spoken by more than 0.1 percent of the population.
+In the 2023 census, the following languages were reportedly spoken by more than 0.1 percent of the population.
 People could report more than one language, therefore percentages do not add up to 100.
 Statistics include those who spoke no language (e.g. too young to talk).

 Regional breakdown

-According to the 2018 census, English is the most-spoken language in every district of New Zealand.
-Māori is the second-most spoken language in 60 of the 67 cities and districts of New Zealand.
-The second-most spoken languages in the remaining seven cities and districts are:
+According to the 2023 census, English is the most-spoken language in all 67 territorial authority areas in New Zealand.
+Māori is the second-most spoken language in 57 territorial authority area.
+Areas where Māori is not the second-most spoken language are: